pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/b_clipping.rst

 Crinkled Clipping
 +++++++++++++++++
-Crinkled clipping is useful if you don’t want the clip filter to truly clip cells on the boundary, but want to preserve the input cell structure and to pass the entire cell on through the boundary.
+Crinkled clipping is useful if you don't want the clip filter to truly clip cells on the boundary, but want to preserve the input cell structure and to pass the entire cell on through the boundary.